 What Is a Class B RV?

-If you want to learn more about Class B motorhomes — this article covers 6 reasons to own one, we recommend learning more with our detailed discussion about them.
-The previous article points out subcategories, fuel efficiency, popular chassis, standard features, and other essentials.
+If you want to learn more about Class B motorhomes, including 6 reasons to own one, we recommend reading this detailed discussion to learn more.
+This article highlights subcategories, fuel efficiency, popular chassis, standard features, and other essentials.
 To help you find the Class B RV that’s right for you, we point out some popular brands on the market.

 Essentially, a Class B campervan is a motorhome built inside a full-size cargo van.
 B Plus RVs use the van chassis and increase the cargo space for more interior space.
 In the world of vans, you’ll now find two different styles.
 The first is the now popular European-inspired vans that have a tall and slender look.
 The three most popular include: